drone1/alt/README.md

 ```

 Note that output files can be lower-cased if you pass the ``--normalize-output-filenames`` option, so `fr-FR` translations would write to `fr-fr.json`

-## Display language
-ALT CLI itself has been localized so you can use it many languages.
-For non-English languages, you can set the display language with the `ALT_LANGUAGE` environment variable.
-Please feel free to submit
-an issue if you do not see your preferred language.

 ## Config file
 [_optional_] You can create a config file.
 By default, `ALT` will search the output directory for `config.json`, but you can specify a path directly using